 5. How can I continue to minimise contacts even after the lockdown?

-Be it in the ski hire shop, at the ski school, at the ticket desk or in the hotel – ski resorts are places where many people come together at the same time.
-Especially this winter, we can all do our bit to help reduce the amount of contact between people.
+Tourism destinations are places where many people come together at the same time.
+Especially this summer, we can all do our bit to help reduce the amount of contact between people.

 - Purchase online, for example your lift pass.

-- Book your ski rental equipment in advance.
+- Book your rental equipment (mountain bikes, climbing gear, etc.) in advance.

 - Check-in online with your accommodation provider.

 - In many places in Tirol it is even possible to book a place in a hut via smartphone.
-You can find more detailed information on the websites of the respective regions and ski areas.
+You can find more detailed information on the websites of the respective regions.

 Since 1 November 2020 free testing once per week has been extended from staff in the hotel and hospitality industry to also include ski instructors, mountain guides, travel guides, city guides and landlords renting out private accommodation.